 There are two main issues with specific training.
 One is the physical shape needed to endure the trip you have signed up for and secondly to make your muscles, tendons and ligaments, basically the whole body, prepared for the load on the way.
 Not to forget the third reason, that physical training in general is very positive, something you will benefit from after the expedition as well.
 So, its only one thing to do when the goal is set, start training!

 Note: Be careful in the beginning, start at a level you feel comfortable with and increase gradually.
 If you start out too hard you might experience overtraining and injuries.
 Consult a doctor or physician if you experience injuries.
 Don’t forget to stretch out well after each session.
 Eating well and healthy will also help preparing your body for the upcoming adventure.
 The trips are not super hard, but you will enjoy it more when you have done your homework and taken training and preparation serious.

-As part of the preparations, we organize a weekend of training in Oslo late in late January.
+As part of the preparations, we organize a weekend of training in Verdal, Norway late in late January or early February.
 The aim is to go through the basic skills for winter survival in order to be as well prepared as possible.
 We go through all the equipment and routines.
 During this training weekend we also get to know each other a bit beforehand, as becoming a team is an important part of the whole concept.
 We also open for one-on-one talks with those who would like to get some personal advise.